renatolinsdigital/portfolio-template/README.md

 # Free portfolio template

 A customizable free template, perfect for creating personal or small business websites.
-Mainly based on just HTML, CSS, and Javascript, this template provides a hassle-free starting point for website creation.
+Mainly based on just HTML, CSS, and Javascript, this template provides a hassle-free starting point for a personal website creation.
 Enjoy!

 ## What was used